btorndorff/langoo/README.md

 - **Streak Tracking**
   Stay motivated and accountable with streak tracking, encouraging daily practice to build consistency.

+- **Conversation Practice**
+  Powered by OpenAI's realtime API this feature allows you to define a conversation topic and have a live conversation

 ---

 ## 🚀 **Planned Features**

 - **Flashcard Generation**
   Automatically generate flashcards from text or audio ([see repository](https://github.com/btorndorff/lang-card))

-- **Real-Time Conversation Practice**
-  Practice conversational skills powered by a Open AI's Realtime API.

 - **Goal Setting & Learning Plan Generation**
   Define personalized language goals and generate structured learning plans to stay on track.